pyeventsourcing/eventsourcing/README.md

 Event sourcing is really fantastic, but there doesn't appear to be a general library for event sourcing in Python.
 This can present a dilemma at the start of a project: whether or not to delay so that the basics can be put in place.
-The 'rewind' package is coded to work with ZeroMQ.
+The 'rewind' package is coded to work with ZeroMQas.
 The 'event-store' looks to be along the right lines, but provides a particular event store rather than broader range of elements of event sourcing which can be easily extended and optionally combined to make event sourced applications that support their domain.